 Self-Deploy Tableau Server on AWS in a Distributed Environment

 The following scenario assumes that you have three Amazon EC2 instances with Tableau Server installed on each instance.
-One instance is configured as the primary node, and the other two instances are configured as worker nodes.
+One instance is configured as the initial node, and the other two instances are configured as additional nodes.

 The following steps show how to install and deploy Tableau Server on a cluster of three Amazon EC2 instances in a highly available and scalable configuration.